 Lottery rigging accomplice used payout for offshore tax scam

-In this Jan.
-9, 2017, file photo, Texas businessman Robert Rhodes, right, faces a judge with his attorney Joseph Cahill in Polk County District Court in Des Moines, Iowa.
-After Rhodes collected a Wisconsin Lottery jackpot that had been rigged by his friend, he used the windfall for an investment scheme that produced another wave of undeserved government money, court records show.
+After Robert Rhodes collected a Wisconsin Lottery jackpot that had been rigged by his friend, he used the windfall for an investment scheme that produced another wave of undeserved government money, court records show.
+Rhodes, an accomplice in a scandal that has shaken state lotteries, recently explained under oath how he used the $783,000 payout to receive an additional $180,000 in bogus tax refunds.

 Add your comments below